-- 1. Submit a completed Accessible Furniture Request after course registration has been completed.
-The request may be submitted through the Service Request module on the SSD website. - 2.
-New students are required to meet with their SSD Counselor at least ten (10) working days prior to the start of the term to review their request.
-Current students are required to resubmit their requests ten (10) working days prior to the start of the term if the request is the same as the prior accommodation and twenty (20) working days prior to the term if the request is a modification of a prior furniture accommodation or a new request.
+- 1. Submit your request for Accessible Furniture as soon as your classes have populated in the AIM system.
+You can access AIM here. - 2.
+New students are required to meet with their SSD Counselor at least ten (10) working days prior to the start of the term to review their accommodation.
+Current students are required to request their accommodation a minimum of ten (10) working days prior to the start of the term.
+If you require specialized furniture, you must meet with your SSD counselor twenty (20) working days prior to the start of the term.